adamlawson99/ruby_torrent_metrics_job/README.md

 ## Job Configuration

-By default, the metrics scraper job runs every 5 minutes.
-You can modify the schedule in `config/initializers/scheduler.rb`.
+By default, the metrics scraper job runs every 15 seconds.
+You can modify the schedule in `config/recurring.yml`.

 ## Data Format